Brake Repair and Brake Maintenance

 Brake Pad Materials

-The friction surface of metallic brake pads is made of a mixture of graphite, iron, steel and copper, and you can see the different types of particle when you look at it.
+The friction surface of metallic brake pads is made of a mixture of graphite, iron, steel and copper, and you can see the different types of particles when you look at it.
 Metallic pads are the most common because they last a long time, work well and cost less than the other types.
 The main problems with metallic pads are that they can cause the brake rotors to wear out early, they are noisy and dusty, and they don't stop you quite as quickly in cold weather until they warm up.

-The friction surface of ceramic brake pads is mostly ceramic fibers, but they also contain fillers and bonding materials and sometimes copper.
+The friction surface of ceramic brake pads is mostly ceramic fibers, but it also contains fillers and bonding materials and sometimes copper.
 Ceramic pads are usually found on sports cars that are designed to be driven aggressively because they perform much better than other types of brakes, but they aren't found on most other vehicles because they are quite expensive.
 If your current brakes are too noisy, dusty, or you need better braking performance we might suggest switching to ceramic brake pads, if you don't mind the extra expense.

 The friction surface of organic brake pads is made of more environmentally friendly materials like rubber, resin, glass, and kevlar.
 They create less pollution during use and when they are finally disposed of.
 These brake pads are softer, which makes them quieter, but also makes them wear out faster.
 They are most often found on small cars.
 Larger vehicles and sports cars work the brakes hard and they would probably wear out organic brakes too quickly.